At Home With The Barkers

 3. You will question your design during the project.
 This will take some time away from the actual doing of the project.
 Questioning is alright but overthinking is not.
 When you question the design that’s usually a way of making sure the plan is a good one.
 Overthinking on the other hand will make you loose momentum and desire to finish your project.
 So take a moment to question if you really like where you are headed but keep going.
 Don’t overthink every single detail to the point of having many unfinished projects around your home.

 4. It never fails, something you need from the home improvement store will be out of stock.
 You will have to spend time driving to other stores or eventually ordering online.
 We have started ordering anything we can online in order to save time.
-For instance, when Ray completed his DIY boat project this summer he ordered these things to be shipped straight to our door.
+I’ve gathered our favorite DIY tools in one place to shop.

 5. Wood is not the size advertised on the sticker stapled to the end.
 For instance, a 2 x 4 is actually 1.5 x 3.5.
 If you do not know this you will waste lots of time on measurements.
 You will get frustrated and think, I hate math.
 Unless you are me and you always hate math.
 Keep in mind that cut wood not as big as shown.